LaunchCode-Education-Archived/liftoff-OLD/classes/1/README.md

 In this fictional scenario, your team has been contracted to build a new app for LaunchCode.
 As part of the planning process, you will write the first set up user stories and wireframes.
 These will guide your team's work, and will serve to communicate to developers what the project's requirements are in a way that aligns with the business requirements.

 The project is to build a system that allows LaunchCode course staff to easily take attendance during classes.
-The current system involves a less-than-desireable work-around in Canvas, and LaunchCode wants a better tool.
+The current system involves a less-than-desirable work-around in Canvas, and LaunchCode wants a better tool.

 #### Gathering Requirements